This site uses cookies. By continuing to browse, you agree to our use of cookies as outlined in our Privacy and Cookie Policy.

 Part one and two of our MLOps tools series gave you an insight into data transformation tools ( TensorFlow Transform vs. BigQuery) and orchestration tools (Kubeflow Pipelines vs. Cloud Composer).
-In this post, we will look at model serving on Google Cloud Platform (GCP), with a deep dive into two common options: Cloud Functions and Cloud Run.
+In this post, we will look at model serving on Google Cloud, with a deep dive into two common options: Cloud Functions and Cloud Run.
 We will discuss reasons for using both tools, as well as highlighting our experiences of them in practice.

 Before we dive into these two tools, we first need to understand the different ways that you can obtain predictions from a machine learning model.
 Once a model has been created and saved, there are two options for using it: